Roman Coins of Nisibisa mini-theme.

 Septimia Colonia Nisibis Metropolis

 History.
-Nisibis was made a Roman colony under Septimius Severus (Hence the title ϹƐΠ for "Septimia" seen on some of its coins), but Roman provincial coins did not begin until Macrinus (217-218).
-They are scarce through Gordian III (238-244).
+Nisibis was made a Roman colony under Septimius Severus (hence the title ϹƐΠ for "Septimia" seen on some of its coins), but Roman provincial coins did not begin until Macrinus (217-218).
+Coins of Nisibis are scarce until Gordian III (238-244).
 Then they are common under emperor Philip (244-249) and his family, Philip II and Otacilia Severa--the last Romans to issue coins from Nisibis.
-Nisibis was probably lost to the Sasanians c.
-250-252 which explains why Roman provincial coinage from Mesopotamia ceased then.
-However, Mesopotamia was still being fought over as late as the time of Julian II (360-363) before it was terminally ceded to the Sasanaians upon the retreat of Jovian (363-364) after the death of Julian.
+Nisibis was lost to the Sasanians c.
+250-252 under Shapur I. However, Nisibis was regained by Odenathus, ruler of Palmyra, in 262 and resumed being Roman and became, for almost another century, the main Roman trading contact with the Sasanaian empire.
+However, provincial coins were no longer being minted in the east.
+Mesopotamia was still being fought over as late as the time of Julian II (360-363).
+It endured invasions by the Sasanians in c.
+338, 346, and 350, before it was terminally ceded to the Sasanians upon the retreat of Jovian (363-364) immediately after the death of Julian.

 A.H.M.
 Jones, in The Cities of the Eastern Roman Provinces, writes "...
 Lucius Verus annexed Mesopotamia.
 The Parthians did not acquiesce in the loss of the province, and further campaigns were required under Septimius Severus, Caracalla, and Macrinus to maintain the conquests of Verus.
 Then, early in the third century [AD 224], the Sassanian dynasty replaced the effete Arsacids [Parthians] and renewed the struggle for Mesopotamia with greater efficiency.
 Successive campaigns were fought by Severus Alexander, Gordian III, Philip, Valerian, Odenathus, and Carus.